Serial Ethernet Converter: A Comprehensive Wiki

 Installing the software

 Most serial to ethernet converter units come with virtual COM port drivers included which needs to be installed on your computer before you can start using the converter.
 The virtual COM drivers create a virtual COM port in your computer, accesssable from you computer's Device Manager, which can be used as if it was a built-in COM port, but physically actually the COM port is remotely located on the serial to Etherent converter.
+The virtual COM drivers are usually compatible with most versions of Windows and in some cases Linux and Mac, however not all manufacturers provide drivers for all operating systems.
+Installing the virtual COM software is easy, simply start the included exe file and follow the onscreen instructions.

 Setting up the hardware

 After the virtual COM drivers has been installed you are ready to connect the hardware.
 Setting up a serial to Etherent converter is relatively easy.
 Simply connect the Ethernet cable, the serial cable and the power supply.
 This can be done at a bench test setup or over a live Ethernet network.
+Below is an example of a simple 1-port setup.

 Configuring the settings